sengourav/VCC-Assign3-autoscale/README.md

 ## Setup Instructions

-1. Set up the local Lubuntu VM in VirtualBox
+1. Set up the local Lubuntu VM in VirtualBox.
+It contains script for downloading GCP SDK and other packages/libraries such as python3, python-pip,etc
    ```bash
    ./scripts/setup_local_vm.sh
    ```